 Jacob, how and why did you start?

 I started our first site, Six Revisions, almost (it seems like) on a whim.
-I’d been an avid reader of blogs such as Lifehacker and Zen Habits, which inspired me to start my own.
-One day, I just had the sudden desire to start a blog.
+I’d been an avid reader of sites such as Lifehacker and Zen Habits, which inspired me to start my own.
+One day, I just had the sudden desire to start a website.

 So I made a short list of site names, picked one and registered it.
 Then I got a hosting account, installed WordPress, wrote my first post, and published it even before the domain name fully resolved to the hosting server (it can take up to 72 hours for DNS records to propagate).